OpenAiTx/OpenAiTx/projects/Milor123/pubchem-agent-toolkit/README-en.md

 This is not just another PubChem wrapper.
 This server has been rebuilt from the ground up to be highly robust and intelligent:

--   **🧠 Smart Fallback Search**: If a search for a common name (like "Vitamin D") fails, the server automatically performs a deeper search in the PubChem Substance database to find the correct compound.
+-   **🧠 Smart Fallback Search**: If a search for a common name (like "Vitamin D") fails, the server automatically performs a deeper search in the PubChem Substance database to locate the correct compound.
 This dramatically improves success rates for ambiguous queries.
--   **🛡️ Robust Error Handling & Retries**: The server is designed to handle API errors gracefully.
-If it encounters a "Server Busy" error from PubChem, it will automatically wait and retry the request, ensuring your queries succeed even under heavy load.
+-   **🛡️ Robust Error Handling & Retries**: The server is designed to gracefully handle API errors.
+If it encounters a "Server Busy" error from PubChem, it will automatically wait and retry the request, ensuring your queries succeed even during heavy load.
 -   **🔒 Optional Tor Proxy Support**: You have full control over your privacy.
 A simple `config.ini` file allows you to route all requests through the Tor network (via SOCKS5 or HTTP proxy), preventing your IP address from being exposed.
 The server is secure by default and will **never** leak your IP if the proxy connection fails.
--   **🔎 Single & Multiple Compound Search**: Seamlessly handles requests for one or multiple compounds in a single prompt.
+-   **🔎 Single & Multiple Compound Search**: Seamlessly manages requests for one or multiple compounds in a single prompt.
--   **🧪 Detailed Property Retrieval**: Access key chemical properties like IUPAC Name, Molecular Formula, Molecular Weight, and crucially, **Monoisotopic Mass**.
+-   **🧪 Detailed Property Retrieval**: Access key chemical properties such as IUPAC Name, Molecular Formula, Molecular Weight, and most importantly, **Monoisotopic Mass**.

 ---